NoumanAwwad/ExoArm/README.md

 A4988 Stepper Driver (the circuit will end up changing if you use the TMC2208) 10 microF capacitor (decoupling capacitor)

-ExoArm will require a 3D printer in order to fabricate it.
+ExoArm will require a 3D printer to fabricate it.

-The neccessary hardware components are:
+The necessary hardware components are:

 5mm steel rod: https://amzn.to/3HMBGeV
 Thin wall bearings: https://amzn.to/3gtYLqG and: https://amzn.to/3H7JPZY